Our heroine is a tomboy

 - Happens to Itsuki in Heartcatch Pretty Cure as part of her Character Development.
 She starts out hiding her love of stuffed animals and desire to doll up in cute clothing behind a masculine exterior, out of a desire to be a respected martial artist like her Ill Boy twin brother Satsuki.
 After joining the Fashion Club (and later, becoming a Cure herself), she learns that it's alright for her to enjoy both martial arts and cute things (helped by how Satsuki is operated on and begins to physicaly get better), and eventually she grows her hair out a bit and starts wearing the female uniform during the finale.

 - When she was younger, Hungary was a Cute Bruiser Bokukko who thought she was a boy.
 As she grew up, she graduated to a Team Mom who wears frilly dresses and flower Hair Decorations.
-No matter what the fandom says about Chickification, she actually Took a Level in Badass while becoming more feminine and maternal: tenchically speaking, as a Team Mom Meido Hungary is physically stronger than she used to be as a Cute Bruiser Bokukko... only that she looks girlier when she does so.
+Notably, she actually Took a Level in Badass while becoming more feminine and maternal: as a Team Mom Meido Hungary is physically stronger than she used to be as a Cute Bruiser Bokukko... only that she looks girlier when she does so.

 - Fairy Tail: Mirajane underwent this process before the story begins; Lucy is shocked to learn that Fairy Tail's resident Team Mom and Yamato Nadeshiko used to be bitter rivals with Badass Action Girl Erza.
 It's explained that this happened due to the disappearance of Mirajane and Elfman's younger sister, Lisanna.